-The first penetration was the Assyrian's punitive action for Hezekiah's earlier revolt.
-After Sennacherib had left Jerusalem exposed by first taking all the outlying fortified cities of Judah, Hezekiah capitulated while the Assyrian forces were at Lachish (2 Kings 18:14, see fn.
-2, page 164).
-At that time the Assyrian monarch imposed a tribute of 300 talents of silver and 30 talents of gold which Judah paid (2 Kings 18:14-16).
-Having met the Assyrian demands, the matter was concluded until four years later when Hezekiah, counting upon help from Egypt, again revolted against the Assyrian yoke and the Assyrians quickly returned (2 Kings 18:20-21; Isa.
+The first penetration against Judah was the Assyrian's punitive action for Hezekiah's earlier revolt.
+After Sennacherib had left Jerusalem exposed by first taking all the outlying fortified cities of Judah, sick unto death Hezekiah capitulated (2 Ki.
+20:1-11; Isaiah 38: he became proud after his healing, 2 Chron.
+32:25-26;) while the Assyrian army was at Lachish (2 Ki.
+18:14).1 d.
+Events Relevant to Merodach-Baladan

+At that time the Assyrian monarch imposed a tribute of 300 talents of silver and 30 talents of gold, which Judah paid (2 Ki.
+18:14-16).
+Having met the Assyrian demands, the matter was concluded until four years later when Hezekiah, counting upon help from Egypt, again revolted against the Assyrian yoke and the Assyrians quickly returned (2 Ki.
+18:20-21; Isa.
 36:6).